 As the team grew, a base of operations was required.
 A project office was set up on Gamla Brogatan in Stockholm.

-Elsewhere, the small business development team joined forces with the company’s cell designers to put together IKEA desks.
+The small business development team joined forces with the company’s cell designers to put together IKEA desks.

 The team started to put together what would become Northvolt’s masterplan.
 A company launch date was set for March 2017.